opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 ## Important system properties

-The OpenSearch has a number of system properties that you can specify in `config/jvm.options` or `OPENSEARCH_JAVA_OPTS` using `-D` command line argument notation, for example:
+OpenSearch has a number of system properties that you can specify in `config/jvm.options` or `OPENSEARCH_JAVA_OPTS` using `-D` command line argument notation, for example:

 - `opensearch.xcontent.string.length.max=<value>`

 By default, OpenSearch does not impose any limits on the maximum length of the JSON string fields.
-To protect your cluster from potential distributed denial-of-service (DDoS) or memory issues, you can set the `opensearch.xcontent.string.length.max` system property to a reasonable limit (the maximum is 2,147,483,647), for example `-Dopensearch.xcontent.string.length.max=5000000`.
+To protect your cluster from potential distributed denial-of-service (DDoS) or memory issues, you can set the `opensearch.xcontent.string.length.max` system property to a reasonable limit (the maximum is 2,147,483,647), for example, `-Dopensearch.xcontent.string.length.max=5000000`.